kylerlittle/sturdy-octo-adventure/source/_posts/Project-Euler-Problem-30-Solution.md

 very efficient.
 We solve the problem pretty much exclusively with sums rather than multiplication/exponentials.
 Here is a look at code that solves this problem:

-{% codeblock 30.py lang:python https://github.com/kylerlittle/project-euler/blob/main/30/30.py %}
+{% codeblock 30.py lang:python https://github.com/kylerlittle/project-euler/blob/main/30/30.py line_number:false %}
 from typing import List

 def getDigits(n: int) -> List[int]: